 Paycheck Protection Program Information

 As an SBA Preferred Lender, Guaranty Bank stands ready to help local small businesses with this program.
 The Paycheck Protection Program is an SBA loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 It's designed to provide a direct incentive for small businesses to keep their workers on the payroll.
-The SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
+The SBA may forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.

 This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organization or 501(c)(19) veterans organizations affected by the COVID-19 pandemic.
 Businesses in certain industries may have more than 500 employees if they meet the SBA’s size standards for those industries.
 Small businesses in the hospitality and food industry with more than one location could also be eligible at the store and location level if the store employs less than 500 workers.
 This means each store location could be eligible.

 Be prepared to take advantage of the Paycheck Protection Program with these documents.

 For assistance please call us toll-free at 1.833.875.2492, use the chat feature on this page or send us a secure email here if you would like a member of our Service Center to contact you.

 The Springfield-Greene County Health Department provides extensive local updates on the coronavirus outbreak on its website.
 The site offers guidance for dealing with the pandemic for specific groups including employers, employees, parents, and various business types.